sporkmonger/mrtd/README.md

 # Requirements

-* MRZ has no dependencies.
+* MRTD has no dependencies.

 # Install

-* sudo gem install mrz
+* gem install mrtd